 (1903 - 1911, 1916 - 1920), Castolon

 First located here was Castolon U.S. Army Depot (1903 - 1911) to supply troops for border patrol duty.
 Camp Santa Helena (also spelled Santa Elena) was established nearby in 1916 by the U.S. Cavalry.
 A permanent garrison post for the Army's border patrol operations (Castolon Barracks) was built in 1919.
-The Mexican border crisis settled down by then, and the post was abandoned without ever being actually manned.
-The barracks were sold off in 1921 for use as a trading store, which still exists.
+However, the Mexican border crisis settled down by then, and the new post was abandoned without ever being actually utilized.
+The former Mess Hall became the "new" La Harmonia Store in 1921.
 The rest of the post was sold off in 1925.
 The National Park was developed in 1944.
-Several other original buildings still remain.
+Five other original adobe miltary buildings still remain.
+See also GhostTowns.com

 Also located in the Big Bend area were Johnson's Ranch U.S. Army Aircorps Airfield (1929 - 1943), Camp Glenn Springs (1916 - 1920), and Camp La Noria (date ?), northeast of Rio Grande Village.